metro-mpi/verilator/docs/guide/warnings.rst

 .. option:: PKGNODECL

-   Never issued since version 5.038.
-Historically an error that a package/class appears to have been referenced that has not yet been declared.
+   An error that a package/class appears to have been referenced that has not yet been declared.
 According to IEEE 1800-2023 26.3, all packages must be declared before being used.

-However, several standard libraries including UVM violate this, and other tools do not warn.
+   Faulty example:

+   .. include:: ../../docs/gen/ex_PKGNODECL_faulty.rst

+   Results in:

+   .. include:: ../../docs/gen/ex_PKGNODECL_msg.rst

+   Often the package is declared in its own header file.
+In this case add an include of that package header file to the referencing file.
+(And make sure you have header guards in the package's header file to prevent multiple declarations of the package.)

 .. option:: PORTSHORT